-- Reframe the way you think of sugar, white flour and other refined carbs.
-They are not food, they are addictive and destructive drugs, just like heroin, cocaine and nicotine.
-You must begin to label and refer to them in this manner to change how you feel about them.
+- Reframe the way you think of sugar.
+It is not a food; it is an addictive, harmful, and mind-altering drug just like heroin, cocaine, and nicotine.
+You must begin to label and refer to it in this manner to change how you feel about it.

-- Remove sugar, white flour and refined carbs from the diet and keep them out.
+- Remove sugar from the diet and keep it out.
 Just like hard drugs and alcohol, sugar must be put down and not picked up again.
 You can’t eat just one candy bar or piece of cake.
 Just like an alcoholic or drug addict, there must be complete abstinence.
-White flour and refined carbs break down very quickly into sugar in the body and must be avoided as well.

-- Address all the other contributing factors that can be a trigger for sugar cravings.
-There are many other underlying factors that can contribute to or perpetuate the cycle of sugar addiction, which may include insulin resistance, adrenal fatigue, leptin resistance, autonomic nervous system dysfunction, hormone imbalance, environmental toxins, hypoglycemia, hypothyroidism, food sensitivities, lack of sleep, excessive exercise and chronic stress.
+- Address all the other contributing factors that can be fuel for sugar cravings.
+Many other underlying factors can contribute to or perpetuate the cycle of sugar addiction, which may include but is not limited to insulin resistance, adrenal fatigue, leptin resistance, autonomic nervous system dysfunction, hormone imbalance, environmental toxins, abuse and trauma, hypoglycemia, hypothyroidism, food sensitivities, lack of sleep, excessive exercise, chronic stress, SIBO, neurotransmitter imbalances, and candida overgrowth.
 Each of these should be explored to see if they apply to your health and addressed accordingly.

 Learning how to stop sugar addiction is simple, but putting it into action is not easy.
-It takes time to change the mindset, adopt healthier eating habits and develop new values.
+It takes time to change the mindset, adopt healthier eating habits, develop new values, and heal the brain and endocrine system.
 But, with a commitment to permanent changes in diet and lifestyle and determination to reach your goal, it can be achieved.